Game Winner: 2018: two-year-old season

 Game Winner earned a "Rising Star" designation from the Thoroughbred Daily News for his performance in his first start on August 18, 2018 at Del Mar, a six-furlong maiden special weight race.
 Drawing the outside post position in a field of nine, he was carried wide around the turn while contesting the early pace.
 He assumed the lead around as they entered the stretch and continued to draw away, winning by 5 3/4 lengths.

-Just 16 days later, Game Winner made his graded stakes debut in the Del Mar Futurity on September 3, run over a distance of seven furlongs.
+Sixteen days later, Game Winner made his graded stakes debut in the Del Mar Futurity on September 3, run over a distance of seven furlongs.
 He was the 8-5 second choice in the field of six, in which the favorite, Roadster, was also trained by Baffert.
-The two stablemates rated five lengths behind the fast early pace set by Rowayton, then made their move on the final turn.
+The stablemates rated five lengths behind the fast early pace set by Rowayton, then made their moves on the final turn.
 Roadster could not match Game Winner's acceleration and finished third, while Game Winner pulled by Rowayton in the final furlong to win by 1 1/2 lengths.
 Baffert commented, "I knew coming in that (Game Winner) was coming back a little quick, but he's a big, strong, heavy horse, and I knew he could handle it.
 I'd rather run him again than keep working him."

 Game Winner made his next start in the American Pharoah Stakes on September 29, going off as the 3-10 favorite in a field of five.
 He pressed the early pace set by Rowayton, then moved to the lead around the far turn and pulled away in the final furlong for a 4 1/2 lengths.
-It was Baffert's eighth win in the race formerly known as the FrontRunner Stakes, and renamed for Baffert's Triple Crown winner American Pharoah. "[Game Winner] tipped us off this summer that he was going to be a good one.
+It was Baffert's eighth win in the race formerly known as the FrontRunner Stakes and renamed for Baffert's Triple Crown winner American Pharoah. "[Game Winner] tipped us off this summer that he was going to be a good one.
 He is strong and he still looks a little heavy," said Baffert.
 "I don't plan to do too much with him before the Breeders' Cup.
 The good ones get there.
 I was very happy to win the first American Pharoah.
 Pretty cool and nice of Santa Anita to name a race after him.
 We had the same groom on this horse as American Pharoah [Eduardo Luna]."